iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ... };
 ```

 We get the `useState` hook by making the `React.useState('')` call.
 The `.useState()` call takes an initial state as argument, which in the case above, is an empty string.
 The `useState()` function will return an array with two values.
-The first value, `searchTerm` represents the current state.
+The first value, `searchTerm`, represents the current state.
 The second value is a function to update this state `setSearchTerm`.
 This function is also referred to as state updater function.
 Now, every time we need to update the state, we'll have to make a call to `setSearchTerm` to do so.
 This can be done like this:

 ```jsx
 setSearchTerm('newStateVal');
 ```

-This return type (where multiple values are returned from a function) is called array destructuring as seen in this java script example:
+As a side note, this return type (where multiple values are returned from a function) is called array destructuring as seen in this java script example:

 ```jsx
 // basic array definition